HKUST-KnowComp/Awesome-LLM-Scientific-Discovery/README.md

 ## Contributing

 Contributions are welcome!
-If you have a paper, tool, or resource that fits into this taxonomy, please open an issue or submit a pull request.
+If you have a paper, tool, or resource that fits into this taxonomy, please submit a **pull request**.

 ---